Episode Show Notes

 Transcript

 Mike Siciliano [00:00:04] Welcome back to another episode of our Eagle Perspective podcast.
-I’m Mike Siciliano, Dean of Students for the Upper School.
+I’m Mike Siciliano, Dean of Students for the High School.
 Today we are going to talk, actually, about kindergarten readiness.
 When do you know that your child is ready for kindergarten, what does that look like, and all of the questions that go along with that.
-I’m joined today by two of our most beloved staff members and experts in this area, our Lower School Principal and Assistant Principal, Hannah Park, and Amanda Walker.
+I’m joined today by two of our most beloved staff members and experts in this area, our Elementary School Principal and Assistant Principal, Hannah Park, and Amanda Walker.
 Hannah and Amanda, thank you so much for joining us today.

 Hannah Park [00:00:37] Oh, thank you for having us.